Panic attacks can feel sudden and overwhelming.

 cycle where the fear of panic itself can trigger further episodes.

-Hypnotherapy works by gently helping you access and shift the patterns beneath the
+Hypnotherapy works by gently helping you access and shift the patterns beneath the surface, not just the experience of panic, but the responses that drive it.

 It can help you:

-This isn’t about suppressing panic, it’s about helping your mind and body feel safe
+This isn’t about suppressing panic, it’s about helping your mind and body feel safe enough that the intensity naturally reduces.

 Sessions are calm, guided, and designed to help you enter a deeply relaxed state.